 You may have an unexpected illness on a night off.
 Certain medication and alcohol pass through the breast milk into baby.
 By using a breast pump you can build a supply of milk to give to baby.
 This can be until you finish your course of medication or sober up.
-During this time you remove the milk in your breast and throw it away.
+During this time, you remove the milk from your breasts and throw it away.
 This technique is known as ‘pump and dump’.

 2. Premature Baby

 If your baby is born a little early, they may have problems breastfeeding.
 This is because their suckling reflex is underdeveloped.
 Expressing breast milk will give your baby perfect nutrition to help them grow and strengthen their immune system.
 Over supply can also be donated to other premature babies via a Milk Bank.